Apply for Vocational Rehabilitation Services

-Attendance at an Orientation session is not required but offers the best way to learn about the vocational rehabilitation process and VR services.
-Information provided at an ACCES-VR orientation session may help you decide if it is the right service for you.
+Completing an Orientation session is not required but offers the best way to learn about ACCES-VR services and the vocational rehabilitation process.
+ACCES-VR has three (3) Orientation recordings to help you decide if ACCES-VR services may be right for you:

 - VR-21 (for general health impairments), and/or

 - VR-22 (substance use disorders or mental health conditions)